"The Expert Authority You Can Trust"

-Another so-called "cause" of asthma is said to be acid reflux, which is acid from the stomach going back up the esophagus and back down into the lungs causing irritation.
-Systemic yeast infections, such as candida albicans, commonly come up from the esophagus if infected as we sleep and infect the lungs as bronchopneumonia that will not go away.
+Another possible "cause" of asthma is said to be acid reflux, which is acid from the stomach going back up the esophagus and back down into the lungs causing irritation.

 Allergic reactions to foods are a definite cause of asthma in many people.
 Food allergies can cause numerous respiratory symptoms including: asthma, cough, nasal congestion, excess mucus production, hoarseness, postnasal drip, tonsillitis, sore throat, sneezing and stuffy nose.